Snowflake-Labs/schemachange/README.md

 Every script within a database folder must have a unique version number. schemachange will check for duplicate version numbers and throw an error if it finds any.
 This helps to ensure that developers who are working in parallel don't accidently (re-)use the same version number.

+### Delta Script Naming
+Delta change scripts are based on the logic of repeatable scripts.
+The difference is, that delta scripts are only executed if there is a change in the sql code.
+The script name must follow this pattern:
+D__<Description>
+e.g.
+* D__sp_load_dimenstion.sql
+* D__dm_view_sales.sql

+Delta scripts are good for stored procedures, views, etc. which should not applied with any run, but you want to be able to do a prober code review.

 ### Repeatable Script Naming

 Repeatable change scripts follow a similar naming convention to that used by [Flyway Versioned Migrations](https://flywaydb.org/documentation/concepts/migrations.html#repeatable-migrations).
 The script name must follow this pattern (image taken from [Flyway docs](https://flywaydb.org/documentation/concepts/migrations.html#repeatable-migrations):